 Fintie MacBook Pro case

 Although Mujjo’s sleeve is about as luxurious as they come, this AmazonBasics option might fit your budget a bit better.
-It’s a simple zipper sleeve that comes in a variety of colors and just about any size you might need.
+It’s a simple zipper sleeve that comes in various colors and just about any size you might need.
 There are no extra pockets or premium materials, but Amazon’s simple case should offer all of the protection you really need.
-You can also buy the sleeves in packs of up to 10 in case you’re shopping for a classroom or another group.
+You can also buy the sleeves in packs of up to 10 if you’re shopping for a classroom or another group.

 Apple MacBook Pro leather sleeve